 When learning about the number of fans who have converted, just make sure to enter the success page WCA and email Custom Audience for the associated opt-in or product.

 Note that you can run a similar exercise in Audience Insights.
-However, I’ve found that not all of my WCAs show up there, and Audience Insights also has an age minimum of 18.
+However, I’ve found that not all of my WCAs show up there, and Audience Insights is a tool that helps you learn more about an audience compared to the general Facebook population. also has an age minimum of 18.
 The age minimum shouldn’t make a significant impact, but I want results that are as accurate as possible.